zardus/preeny/README.md

 You can build preeny by doing `make`.
 It'll create a directory named after the OS and architecture type, and put the libraries there.

-If you intend to build preeny for a 32 bit system on a 64 bit host for example, you can do:
+If you intend to build preeny for a 32 bit system (on a 64 bit host, for example), you can do:
 `PLATFORM=-m32 setarch i686 make`.

+Alternatively, if you want to utilize a cross-compiler, the `CC` variable before running `make` (and, because some modules fail in cross-complilation, use `make -i`).
+For example: `CC=mips-malta-linux-gnu-gcc make -i`

 ## Usage